whotracksme/whotracks.me/whotracksme/data/Readme.md

 ### Variable descriptions

 The data is created by aggregating data about page loads at several different levels.
-Therefore, all 5 above datasets share similar aggregated variables.
+Therefore, all five above datasets share similar aggregated variables.
 The difference therefore, lies in the *perspective* of each dataset.
 Variable descriptions ("contexts" are added to variables for groupings) are given below:

 **General context**: